 The main reason Facebook made this decision was to take a stand against fake news and misleading posts.
 If you think about it, a Facebook post could have a photo, title, and description completely different from what the webpage was actually about.
 There were too many instances of this happening, and Facebook decided that the best way to combat this issue was to force business accounts to use the actual information on the page.

-What can you edit on Facebook posts in 2017
+What can you edit on Facebook posts?